rickrain/k8s-volumes/README.md

 echo $DISK_RESOURCE_ID
 ```

-Open `02-node-storage.yaml` in an editor and replace "<your disk URI>" with the value from above, and then save your change.
+Open `02-node-storage.yaml` in an editor and replace "\<your disk URI\>" with the value from above, and then save your change.

-### Work through the tutorial
+### Step-by-step instructions

 Now that the changes above are in place, you're ready to start the tutorial.
+Execute the commands below from a bash command shell.
+Alternatively, you can use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) in the Azure portal.

 ```bash
 # Apply deployment to the cluster